ewen-lbh/ideaseed/README.md

 I'm also using an unofficial, reverse-engineered REST API—turns out Google Keep doesn't have an official one.

-Enough rambing.
+Enough rambling.
 Here's what you came for.

 ## Usage